wp-plugins/customericare-livechat/readme.txt

 = Does it work on mobiles? =

 Yes.
 CustomerICare will display with no problem on mobile devices!
+We are also planning to launch iOS and Android apps very soon.
+Stay tuned!

 == Features Include: ==